worldbank/GEEST/README.md

 1. Load the raster outputs generated in each of the previous factor tabs for the Place Characterization Dimension.

-_If a factor was executed in the same work session, it's file path will automatically be populated after execution._
+_If a factor was executed in the same work session, its file path will automatically be populated after execution._

-2. If factors are missing, adjust weighting percentage accordingly and ensure it totals to 100%.
+2. If factors are missing, adjust the weighting percentage accordingly and ensure it totals to 100%.

 _If a factor is missing it needs to be given a weighting of 0%.
 All factors should have equal weighting within a dimension._

-3. Enter aggregated raster output file name.
+3. Enter the aggregated raster output file name.

-4. Click "Execute" button to run the algorithm.
+4. Click the "Execute" button to run the algorithm.

 5. Status text next to the "Execute" button will appear and let you know once processing is complete.

-6. The aggregated layer will be loaded to the QGIS and appear in the table of content.
+6. The aggregated layer will be loaded to the QGIS and appear in the table of contents.

 7. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Contextual" folder (*Project_Folder/Place Characterization/AGG_Raster_output.tif*).